GoteoFoundation/goteo-oauth-server/README.md

 ```
 DATABASE_URL=mysql://goteo:goteo@mariadb:3306/goteo?serverVersion=10.2
 ```

+We have provided a ```install.sh``` script that installs in your local machine the necessary PHP versions and plugins you might be missing, as well as executes composer and npm.

 3. Install PHP dependencies: `composer install`
 4. Install JS dependencies: `npm install`
 5. Start Docker service: `docker-compose up`